GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Overview

 The project aims to predict activities based on GPS data using machine learning algorithms and neural networks.
-The dataset contains GPS data for three activities: `Commuting`, `Jogging`, and `Walking`.
+The dataset contains GPS data on four activities: `Commuting`, `Jogging`, `Walking` and `Idle`.
 The data is preprocessed to extract relevant features such as speed variance, average speed, distance, acceleration, jerk, and bearing change.
 The project includes the following models:

 - Random Forest Classifier
 - Support Vector Machine